-We cascade the parameters of our risk appetite to our business managers through 'Risk and capital mandates', empowering managers to make decisions that are consistent with our appetite for risk.
+We cascade the parameters of our risk appetite to our business managers through 'risk and capital mandates', empowering managers to make decisions that are consistent with our appetite for risk.

-Our mandates articulate the product types and features that may be written; the assets classes that may be held; the target capital positions and ranges of earnings volatility within which the overall profile of risks should be managed; and tolerances for specific risk exposures.
-Activities that would result in a business operating outside agreed parameters require formal approval from the group centre.
+Our mandates articulate the product types and features that may be written; the asset classes that may be held; the target capital positions and ranges of earnings' volatility within which the overall profile of risks should be managed; and tolerances for specific risk exposures.
+Activities that would result in a business operating outside agreed parameters require formal approval.

-Risk policies

-Risk control
+Risk policies Risk control